Murray Douglas: Early life

-Douglas was born and raised in Kirkcaldy, Fife where he attended Balwearie High School.
+Douglas was born and raised in Kirkcaldy, Fife where he attended Balwearie High School, and made his first team debut for Kirkcaldy RFC in 2007.
 After finishing high school, Douglas studied law at the University of Aberdeen where he played with Aberdeen GSFP RFC and captained the side in his final two years at university.
-The team gained promotion to the Scottish Premiership for the 2011/2012 season.
+The team gained promotion to the Scottish Premiership for the 2011–12 season.
 He made his debut for Edinburgh Rugby in a 38-13 defeat to Cardiff Blues in April 2012.

 Upon graduating from the University of Aberdeen Douglas began training as a solicitor with law firm Pinsent Masons.
-He joined Heriot's Rugby Club for the 2013/2014 season, winning the Scottish Cup after beating Glasgow Hawks RFC 31-10 in the final at Broadwood Stadium.
+He joined Heriot's Rugby Club for the 2013–14 season, winning the Scottish Cup after beating Glasgow Hawks RFC 31-10 in the final at Broadwood Stadium.
 During his time with Heriot's Rugby Club, Douglas captained the Scotland Club XV team in fixtures against Ireland Club XV and France national amateur rugby union team.